The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/5-fullstack-case-study.md

 </details>

-### What does the user see while todos are loading?
+### Q5.
+What does the user see while todos are loading?

 **Between when `fetchAllTodos` function is invoked and when the server responds with todos, what does the user see?
-What if the request fails?**
+What if the request fails?
+How does the `&&` short-circuit syntax work?**

 **Before reading the answer, try this:**